Andrew Wheeler-Omiunu: Club career

-On June 14, 2017, Wheeler-Omiunu made his professional debut as a 60th minute substitute during a 3–2 win over Charleston Battery in the Lamar Hunt U.S. Open Cup.
+On June 14, 2017, Wheeler-Omiunu made his professional debut as a 60th-minute substitute during a 3–2 win over Charleston Battery in the Lamar Hunt U.S. Open Cup.

 Wheeler-Omiunu made his professional debut for Atlanta United on March 31, 2018, coming on as a 74th minute substitution in a 1–0 win over Minnesota United.

 Wheeler-Omiunu was released by Atlanta at the end of their 2018 season.

 On January 30, 2019, Wheeler-Omiunu joined USL League One side FC Tucson.

 After a season's stint with FC Tucson, Wheeler–Omiunu signed with Sacramento Republic for the 2020 season.
 On November 17, 2020, Sacramento exercised the option on Wheeler-Omiunu's contract, retaining him for the 2021 season.
 Wheeler-Omiunu was released by Sacramento following the 2021 season.

 On January 12, 2022, Forward Madison FC announced that it had signed Wheeler-Omiunu to a contract for the 2022 season.

+Following the 2023 season, it was revealed by Forward Madison staff that Wheeler-Omiunu had retired.

 Personal life

 Wheeler-Omiunu is of Nigerian descent through his father, David.
 He attended the Roxbury Latin School in West Roxbury, Massachusetts.
-An accredited vocalist performer, Wheeler-Omiunu has a penchant for R&B and acapella.
+An accredited vocalist performer, Wheeler-Omiunu has a penchant for R&B and a cappella.